krisarushanov/Express-Note-Taker/README.md

 # Express-Note-Taker
 ### Description
-Create an application that can be used to write, save, and delete notes.
+Note Taker app allows the user to write and save toes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 ### Link: https://whispering-journey-21303.herokuapp.com/

-The application frontend has already been created, it's your job to build the backend and connect the two.

-The following HTML routes should be created:
+The application features the following:

 ### GET /notes - Should return the notes.html file.